Crown Lager: History

-Crown lager is recognisable by its uniquely shaped bottle and by its 1954-trademarked logo that has only changed four times in the history of the beer, and remains one of Australia's most popular premium lagers.
-The unique bottle shape and label was designed by Eveline Annie Harvey (22 May 1910 — 5 August 2008), a commercial artist working in Melbourne who was also responsible for many other well-known labels during the period, such as Monbulk Jam and others.
+Crown lager is recognisable by its uniquely shaped bottle that also features its trademarked logo since 1954.
+The logo has only changed four times in the history of the beer.
+It remains one of Australia's most popular premium lagers.
+The unique bottle shape and label was designed by Eveline Annie Harvey (22 May 1910 – 5 August 2008), a commercial artist working in Melbourne.
+She was also responsible for many other well-known labels during the period, such as Monbulk Jam, and others.
 Harvey was the artist chosen by General Douglas MacArthur to draw critical and highly secretive maps during the war.
-Harvey produced the Crown Lager artwork at print size using only a (single haired) paintbrush and exceptional skill as were the methods of the time.
+Harvey produced the Crown Lager artwork at print size using only a (single haired) paintbrush and her exceptional skill as were the methods of the time.

-In 2003, former Foster’s President and CEO Ted Kunkel declared that in that year in a speech that 2003 would be the 50th anniversary for Crown Lager.
+In 2003, former Foster's president and CEO Ted Kunkel declared that in that year in a speech that 2003 would be the 50th anniversary for Crown Lager.
 Kunkel had also announced that the beer continued to show high growth, concluding the beer was still Australia's leading premium beer.
 Crown Lager was originally produced as an export beer—the current bottle shape and label remain mostly identical to Harvey's original artwork except that the word 'Export' has been removed.
 Crown Lager has marketed itself as a premium beer in the Australian market.
 As such it has formed an affiliation with Golf Australia to create the Crown Lager Social Golf Club.